andrew76lim/Predicting-Future-Sales-Project/README.md

 **Real World Uncertainties**
 - Different forms of promotions, weather, macoeconomic conditions not included in the model
-- Risk of decision makers ot understanding the limits of the model
+- Risk of decision makers to understanding the limits of the model

 ### Unexpected Results
 - Price gradients were more predictive than raw prices